Lenovo Brand World

 Overview

-For strategic event questions not related to brand design guidance, contact globalevents@lenovo.com.
+For event strategy questions unrelated to brand guidance, contact globalevents@lenovo.com.

 Download the event toolkit and templates